sdcst12/101-review-functions/README.md

 ```
 This tells the function to make use of the global value of y, and change the value of y in the global scope if it is changed in the function.
 However, it is much better practice to instead send the value of y as an input parameter if you need to use it within the function.

+A function is intended to return a specific value.

 ## Assignment
 ### Assignment 1
 #### Random Recipe